Skip to main content

 If I'm an illustrator only, can I still participate?

 Yes.
-You can post your bio and a link to your portfolio, along with an image, in the Illustration Station section under agented or un-agented illustrators.
-However, if you post in the Illustration Station section, you cannot post a project.
-If you post a project, you cannot post in Illustration Station.
+You can post your bio and a link to your portfolio, along with an image, in the Illustrators Section under agented or un-agented illustrators.
+However, if you post in the Illustration Section, you cannot post a project.
+If you post a project, you cannot post in the Illustration Section.

 If I already have an agent, can I still participate?